ENS101 - Introduction to Environmental Science

 ENS475 - Wetlands Ecology

 A coordinated lecture/laboratory approach that will emphasize wetlands within the continental United States.
 The course will provide a background in both historical and modern wetland issues; characteristics of freshwater, estuarine and marine wetland types, including important plants and animals of each; processes of wetland determination and delineation; regulatory framework of wetlands protection ; and procedures involved in wetland restoration and conservation.
 Three lecture and three laboratory hours weekly.
 Prerequisite: BIO 248 (4 crs.)
-Fall even years
+Fall, even years.

 ENS480 - Topics in Field Biology

-ENS492 - Animal Pop Dynamics
+ENS492 - Animal Population Dynamics

 This course is designed to provide students with an understanding of theoretical and applied aspects of animal population dynamics.
 The course will examine variation in population size and sex/age composition, reproduction and mortality, and quality and condition of animals in populations.
 Emphasis will be placed on principles and techniques used by wildlife ecologists to quantify and predict populations of vertebrate animals.
 The lecture portion of the course will include lecture and discussion on issues and concepts in population dynamics.
 The lab portion of the course will emphasize application of common techniques and models used by wildlife population ecologists.
 Three lecture-hours and three laboratory-hours weekly.
 Prerequisite: BIO 248 (4 crs.)
 Spring

-ENS495 - Design And Analysis
+ENS495 - Design and Analysis

 This class will help prepare students to design, conduct and evaluate scientific research.
 Class work will focus on the theoretical and applied basis of experimental design, sampling theory and sampling designs, data collection and analysis (using statistical software), and the proposal and evaluation of research studies.
 Three lecture-hours weekly.
 Prerequisites: BIO 120 or BIO 125 and MAT 215 (3 crs.)
 Fall